GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 - Longer-term project
 - Medium to high risk projects
-- Little constraint for infrastructure requirement, although provider support must be verified for lesser-known cloud services
+- Most infrastructure constraints are acceptable, although provider support must be checked for lesser-known cloud services
 - Pulumi encourages integrated teams with [T-Shaped specialists](https://en.wikipedia.org/wiki/T-shaped_skills) for the DevOps role
 - The DevOps specialist is familiar with Typescript or Python (or any of the other supported languages, at the cost of a higher risk)